 Deramaxx can be given with or without food.
 Keep plenty of water available for your pet to drink.

-Store this product at room temperature away from moisture and heat.
+Store Deramaxx at room temperature, away from moisture and heat.
+Keep this medication away from children and pets.